Open-Systems-Pharmacology/Oral-PBBM-Workflow/README.md

 # Oral-PBBM-workflow
-Within this repository, we distribute the physiologically-based biopharmaceutics (PBBM) workflow for orally administered drug products that was previously published by Vrenken et al. [[1](#References)].
+Within this repository, we distribute the physiologically-based biopharmaceutics (PBBM) workflow for orally administered drug products that was previously published by Vrenken et al. [[1](#References),[2](#References)].
 The workflow consists of three tools that build upon each other:

 ![gim](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow/blob/main/Figures/PBBM_workflow.png)

 The following decision tree assists in determining which features of the OSP Solubility Toolbox and the in vitro dissolution model are relevant based on the type of input provided.

 ![gim](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow/blob/main/Figures/DecisionTree.png)

+Template files for each of these tools can be found in the respective sub-folders.
+These template files are ready to be used and need to be populated with own data.
+The application of this workflow to vericiguat and the corresponding files can be found in the sub-folder Vericiguat.

 ## OSP Solubility Toolbox